fedor-pavlov/geocoder-opencagedata/README.md

 # Why OpenCageData?
-* Absolute majority of geocoding services (Google, HERE, Mapbox, Yandex, ...) don't allow you to store their geocoding data.
-With OpenCageData you are free to do so: [check OCD's policy on caching](https://opencagedata.com/api#caching)
+* Absolute majority of geocoding services (Google, HERE, Mapbox, Yandex, ...) don't allow you to store geocoding results.
+With OpenCageData you are free to cache and store geocoding results as long as you want: [check OCD's policy on caching](https://opencagedata.com/api#caching)
 * Generous free trial: 2500 free requests per day (as of Feb 08, 2021; please check with OpenCageData their current policy [here](https://opencagedata.com/pricing))
 * More than reasonable subscription fees: [pricing](https://opencagedata.com/pricing)
 * You can choose one-time purchase instead of subscription.
 You can buy 10 000 requests for 20 EUR (as of Feb 02, 2021; please check actual pricing with OpenCageData [here](https://opencagedata.com/pricing))